 Morland Area C of E has a flat site at pavement level with a playground that is mostly all at the same level.
 The corridors are wide enough for wheelchair or walker use and again the inside of the building is step free.
-We also have a disabled toilet.
+We also have a disabled toilet in KS1 and administration area.